-There are a few different versions of the recipe, but the one I used was slow baked at 300 degrees (like Carol’s Low Temperature Banana Bread), and called for baking soda, which helps the banana bread develop a nice dark color.
-Of course the dark brown sugar and Coca Cola helped in that department, and the end result was a dense, not-too-banana-y, loaf with a unique flavor.
-I tasted the cinnamon, the Coca Cola,vanilla, banana and nuts.
-Fuzz, who is not a real banana fan, really liked this.
+There are a few different versions of the recipe, but the one I use is low-and-slow baked at 300 degrees (like Carol's Low Temperature Banana Bread), and calls for baking soda, which helps the banana bread develop a nice dark color.
+Of course the dark brown sugar and Coca Cola also help in that department.
+The result is a dense, not-too-banana-y, loaf with a unique flavor.
+I tasted the cinnamon, the Coca Cola, vanilla, banana and nuts.
+Fuzz (my daughter) who is not a real banana fan, really liked this.
+Update: I like the Dr Pepper version.

 This loaf does not bake up into a dome.
-It bakes up into a f lat-topped rectangle, so my advice is to serve it upside down like this.
-Sorry the lighting on this photo is still wonky.
-My lighting situation should improve this week when my new light (replacing the one HAL broke) arrives.
+It bakes up into a flat-topped rectangle, so my advice is to serve it upside down like this.
+I think it might also work well as a small Bundt, though I haven't ever made it that way.

 Beth's Cola Banana Bread